CodeFlowBench: A Multi-turn, Iterative Benchmark for Complex Code Generation: Introduction

 Large Language Models (LLMs) have revolutionized code generation, with benchmarks like HumanEval \citep{chen2021evaluating} and MBPP \citep{austin2021program} establishing foundational standards.
 As LLM capabilities advance, their role in real-world software development has expanded beyond solving toy problems to supporting complex workflows \citep{jiang2024survey,jin2024llms,liu2024large}.
 Modern benchmarks such as SWE-Bench \citep{jimenez2023swe,li2024devbench} now emphasize practical scenarios like bug fixing.
 However, current benchmarks \citep{gu2024cruxeval,huang2024effibench,wang2025maintaincoder} still overlook the critical aspect of real-world development: the multi-turn and iterative \textit{codeflow} scenario.

-\paragraph{The CodeFlow Task} In modern software engineering, multi-turn and iterative workflows are becoming increasingly prevalent, as the cornerstones of best practices like agile development \citep{larman2004agile,abrahamsson2017agile,cram2019agile}.
-By breaking down complex tasks into manageable subproblems, progressively refine solutions and reuse modular functions, developers can achieve faster delivery, reduced redundancy and enhanced maintainability in teamwork \citep{haefliger2008code,feitosa2020code}.
-For example, React’s core package alone sees over 37 million weekly downloads across 2,300+ dependent modules, illustrating the productivity gains of modular reuse \cite{boduch2019react}.
+\paragraph{The CodeFlow Task} In modern software engineering, \sizhe{workflows based on \textit{iterative implementation}} are becoming increasingly prevalent, as the cornerstones of best practices like agile development \citep{larman2004agile,abrahamsson2017agile,cram2019agile}. \sizhe{Unlike \textit{iterative refinement}, this paradigm requires} breaking down complex tasks into manageable subproblems, progressively \sizhe{building} solutions, and \sizhe{reusing} modular functions. \sizhe{Through this sequential approach,} developers can achieve faster delivery, reduced redundancy, and enhanced maintainability in teamwork \citep{haefliger2008code,feitosa2020code}.
+For example, React's core package alone sees over 37 million weekly downloads across 2,300+ dependent modules, illustrating the productivity gains of modular reuse \cite{boduch2019react}.
 As shown in Fig. \ref{codeflow} and \ref{codeflowbench}, by building solutions via traversing the function dependency tree from the bottom up, the structured \textit{codeflow} can both enables parallel development and improves readability, testability and maintainability through modular and responsibility boundaries.
 To integrate effectively into codeflows, LLMs must learn to ``look before and after'', namely accurately leveraging pre-implemented functions while ensuring the modularity of codes to generate.

 \paragraph{Motivation} Despite the growing demands, current benchmarks have not fully captured the multi-turn and iterative aspects of codeflow.
 Firstly, most benchmarks, such as HumanEval and MBPP, focus only on single-turn code generation.
 While recent benchmarks like BigCodeBench \citep{zhuo2024bigcodebench} and SWE-Bench \citep{jimenez2023swe} have begun to incorporate practical development scenarios, they still remain at the level of single-turn code modification (or two-turn code generation), leaving the multi-turn generation capabilities unknown.
 Secondly, the few existing multi-turn benchmarks such as MTPB \citep{nijkamp2022codegen}, only focus on single-function programming, lacking both unit tests and sufficient complexity to reflect real-world dependencies.
 Finally, due to the absence of an update mechanism, previous static datasets risk contamination and unreliable assessment.
 Therefore, there is a pressing need for a more challenging, well-annotated and frequently updated benchmark specially designed for codeflow.